Artifact Evaluation Reviewer Guide

 Evaluation setup

 Authors are generally free when it comes to how they provide their artifact.
-However, to create a common ground, the artifacts should generally be runable on an AMD64 Ubuntu 22.04, unless specific requirements (GPU support, different CPU architecture, special hardware) require it.
+However, to create a common ground, the artifacts should generally be runnable on an AMD64 Ubuntu 22.04, unless specific requirements (GPU support, different CPU architecture, special hardware) require it.

 To enable authors to prepare for that, and aid reviewers in evaluating artifacts, we provide access to virtual machines via HotCRP.
 VMs can be started via HotCRP.
 Reviewers and authors can also assign a VM to a specific paper, and give authors and/or reviewers access to the virtual console of the VM.
 Furthermore, users can login via SSH.
 However, when sharing a VM with reviewers or authors, please be careful to not reveal your own IP address, e.g., by using Tor or a jump host not related to your institution.
 If you do not have access to such a jump host, please contact the chairs, who will give you access to one.